Minimize Breast Cancer Risk With These 6 Suggestions

 - Avoid exposure to radiation.
 Limiting the number of chest X-rays and CT scans you receive, especially at a young age, may decrease the risk of breast cancer.

-- If you have close relatives with breast cancer, your personal risk is increased.
+- Talk with your doctor.
+If you have close relatives with breast cancer, your personal risk is increased.
 Let your doctor know your family history, and discuss other ways you can help to prevent breast cancer.

 Today’s Health Topics